RFC1918-hub/contrast/_posts/threathunting/2021-06-24-Threathunting-PowerShell-remoting-for-lateral-movement.md

 **Event ID 1:**

-We can see when connected with WinRM *svchost* will spawn and process for *wsmprovhost*.
+We can see when connecting to a target using WinRM *svchost* will spawn a new process for *wsmprovhost*.

 ```sql
 06/24/2021 06:33:18 AM